 Mt Nimmel Hall- The First 70 years

-The life of Mt Nimmel Hall has been characterized by periods of love and attention interspersed with periods of neglect.
-The following represents a brief account of the life of the Hall from its 1936/1937 construction to today.
+The life of Mt Nimmel Hall has been characterised by periods of love and attention interspersed with periods of neglect.
+The following represents a brief account of the life of the Hall from its 1936/1937 construction.

 The Early Days

-The early days saw people coming from near and far for the Mt Nimmel Hall dances.
+The early days saw people coming from near and far for Mt Nimmel Hall dances.
 The music was provided voluntarily and frequently comprised a pianist on the Hall piano, a violinist, a gum leaf player and button accordion players.
-Kerosene lamps lighted the Hall in the days before the Hall was connected to electricity & one local resident Terry Schneid, remembers helping to boil the billy to make tea for supper.
-At this time the areas to the immediate right and left of the entrance were built in and doubled as cloak rooms and quieter areas where children could be lulled to sleep while their parents danced.
+Kerosene lamps lit the Hall in the days before electricity connection and one local resident, Terry Schneid, remembers helping to boil the billy to make tea for supper.
+At this time, the areas to the immediate right and left of the entrance were built in and doubled as cloak rooms and quieter areas where children could be lulled to sleep while their parents danced.

 The Middle Ages.

-The end of the 1950’s witnessed a period of relative decline and a offer for removing the Hall was received and considered by the organising committee.
-Mr Campbell Duncan spoke forcefully at a community meeting, arguing that he had spent some of the happiest days of his life in the Hall and felt confident others could say the same.
+The end of the 1950’s witnessed a period of relative decline and an offer for removing the Hall was received and considered by the organising committee.
+Mr Campbell Duncan spoke passionately at a community meeting, arguing that he had spent some of the happiest times of his life in the Hall and felt confident others would say the same.
 The mood of the meeting was that Austinville had an expanding younger generation and that it was not the time to be sacrificing the community Hall.
 The spirit of the meeting galvanised action.
 The following Saturday a “working Bee” saw the hall scrubbed down and some much needed repairs conducted.
-A dance followed that same night to celebrate the saving of the Hall.
+A dance followed that same night to celebrate the Hall’s salvation.
 Party revellers marvelled that the piano was still in such good working order.

-In the 1970’s the beer annexe at the side of the Hall was built.
+In the 1970’s the beer annexe on the northern side of the Hall was built.
 This work was overseen by Trevor Harris and labour was provided by “work for the dole” labourers.

 The Modern Era

 The 1980’s saw the Hall again lapse into neglect.
 Modern transportation had lured the younger generation into the bright lights of Surfers Paradise.
-The dances stopped and the Crow’s Ash floor became coked in a blanket of dust.
-A gang of Bikies moved their “Fire drum” inside and almost burnt the place down, but still the hall survived to settle into further disrepair.
+The dances stopped and the crow’s ash floor became coked in a blanket of dust.
+A gang of bikies moved their “fire drum” inside and almost burnt the place down.
+Check out the grey spot in the middle of the floor.
+But the hall survived, only to settle into further disrepair.
 In the late 1980’s the hire of the hall was taken over by Jerry and Karen Unser

-By 1997 the hall was full with residents pitting their wits in the first of what has become an annual trivia/quiz night.
-This event has been followed by the establishment of other activities such as an Anzac Day cricket match at Staghorn Park which pits residents living to the left and right of the Hall against each other.
-Events such as themed dinners (Italian, Irish and Pagan nights), Small Hall music events featuring both “local” and overseas artists and the occassional dance evening.
-The Hall has also become increasingly popular for weddings and for the last thirteen years has held a Yoga class every Tuesday conducted by Yoga teacher Lois Delaney.
+By 1997, the hall was full with residents pitting their wits in the first of what has become an annual trivia/quiz night.
+This event has been followed by the establishment of other activities such as an Anzac Day cricket match at Staghorn Park which pits residents living to the north of the Hall against the southerners.
+Events such as themed dinners (Italian, Irish and Pagan nights), small hall music tours featuring both “local” and overseas artists and the occasional dance evening.
+The Hall has also become increasingly popular for weddings and for the last 15 years has held a yoga class every Tuesday led by Lois Delaney.